iDataVisualizationLab/UFO/README.md

 ### Implemenation
 UFOTracker is implemented in [Processing](http://processing.org) and Java <br>
-Please clone or download the whole directory for instruction Users can rebuild the project, modify it, run it or export it to any operating system including linux, windows or MacOS This directory provides built versions on Linux and Windows which can be found on the folders: <br>
+Please clone or download the whole directory for instruction <br>
+Users can rebuild the project, modify it, run it or export it to any operating system including linux, windows or MacOS <br>
+This directory provides built versions on Linux and Windows which can be found on the folders: <br>
 a.
 Linux operating system - please follow UFO/application.linux .</br>
 b.
 Windows operating system - please click  UFO/application.windows .
 The running file is MainUFO_Version_3_0.exe</br>